Mainframe-Renewal-Project/sear-docs/authorizations.md

 {: .warning }

+> Make sure IRR.IRRSMO00.DISABLE.XML is not defined on the system, as it will prevent you from using non-extract/search functionality in SEAR.

+{: .warning }

 > In general access to the profiles listed below should only be given out to security administrators or security automation users.
 Even read access to the API should be given out cautiously, being able to "data mine" the RACF database is useful for bad actors.
 Profiles on this page should **always** have a UACC of `NONE`.

 ## Data extraction requests